segment-boneyard/analytics-swift/README.md

 analytics-swift is an Swift client for [Segment](https://segment.com).

-Our [analytics-ios](https://github.com/segmentio/analytics-ios) library is more full featured than it's pure Swift counterpart.
-If you need those advanced features and support for client side integrations, please use it instead.
+Our [analytics-ios](https://github.com/segmentio/analytics-ios) library is more full featured than it's Swift counterpart.
+You can use analytics-ios from a Swift project.

+The analytics-ios library supports the following features that are *NOT* offered in the Swift library:

+* Queing events offline.
+Without this, the swift library will drop events once the user closes the app or when the user is offline.
+* Client side integrations.
+Without this, some integrations (such as Flurry, Localytics and others) cannot be used with the Swift library.

 ## Installing the Library